adrian-heouairi/Energy/README.md

+Computer science degree fourth year project.
 A Java/Swing implementation of the Energy game, with a level editor.
 The program has an abstract way of representing the game board, which allows it to support square and hexagon tiles.
 Click on a tile to rotate it.

 To run the game, run command `./gradlew run` in the project directory.